How an Internship in China Can Lead

 the largest provider of internship programs in China, saw

-a 58% increase in the number of North American applicants
+an increase in the number of North American applicants

-to their programs in just one year.
+to their programs in recent years.

 Of CRCC alumni, 30% of interns are either